vladmaksyk/byzq-master/README.md

-To simulate the execution follow these simle insructions:
+To simulate the execution follow these simple insructions:
 ----------------------------------------------------------

 * Run four servers as four different processes: